 “I don’t remember a damn thing.”

-The book I held my hands was full of highlights.
+The book I held in my hands was full of highlights.
 It seemed like I’ve got all colors of the rainbow on a page.
 Apparently, this didn’t help.
 When I tried recalling ideas from the book, I didn’t hear a thing.
 Just.
 Silence.

 Terrified, I started questioning how much I really know.
 If I forget everything I read, I can’t apply my knowledge to the problem at hand.
 I can’t transfer it.
 And without transfer, knowledge is very much like music for deaf ears.